All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Does MOTS-c help with skin aging?

 MOTS-c may support skin health through improved mitochondrial function, reduced oxidative stress, and anti-inflammatory effects.
-These mechanisms are directly relevant to skin aging, but specific clinical skin studies have not been conducted.
+These mechanisms are directly relevant to skin aging, but specific clinical skin studies haven't been conducted.
 Think of MOTS-c as systemic anti-aging support that may benefit skin as part of its broader effects.

 Is MOTS-c better than GHK-Cu for skin?

 For targeted skin improvement, GHK-Cu (copper peptide) has substantially more direct evidence, including studies on collagen production, wound healing, and skin remodeling.
-MOTS-c works at a metabolic level that may broadly support skin health but is not as specifically targeted as GHK-Cu for dermatological outcomes.
+MOTS-c works at a metabolic level that may broadly support skin health but isn't as specifically targeted as GHK-Cu for dermatological outcomes.

 Can MOTS-c help with wound healing?

 Improved mitochondrial function and reduced inflammation could support wound healing indirectly.
-However, for direct wound healing support, BPC-157 and TB-500 have much stronger evidence bases BPC-157 for skin health.
+But for direct wound healing support, BPC-157 and TB-500 have much stronger evidence bases BPC-157 for skin health.

 How long before I see skin changes from MOTS-c?